mayha1/mayha1.github.io/_posts/2023-04-18-IntroductionToEducationalTimetabling.md

 or “clumping-together” of events within the timetable in order to ease student/teacher workload, and/or to agree with a university’s timetabling policy.

-- Agent constraints that are imposed in order to promote therequirements and/or preferences of the people who will use the timetables, such as the constraint “lecturer x likes to teach event a on Mondays”, or “lecturer y must have have n free mornings per week”.
+- Agent constraints that are imposed in order to promote the requirements and/or preferences of the people who will use the timetables, such as the constraint “lecturer x likes to teach event a on Mondays”, or “lecturer y must have have n free mornings per week”.